jamuraa/data-engineering/README.markdown

+# Import Yer Stuff (livingsocial challenge)

+A fun little challenge project by livingsocial, finished in approx 2 hours on two flights by Michael Janssen.

+* To start, `bundle install` and then `rake db:migrate`
+* Uses sqlite3 for simplicity

+There's a TODO because this is definitely not polished or anything, and every project needs one.
+Original README follows

 # Challenge for Software Engineer - Big Data
 To better assess a candidates development skills, we would like to provide the following challenge.
 You have as much time as you'd like (though we ask that you not spend more than a few hours).